Raymon van Emmerik

-Raymon van Emmerik (born 11 June 1980) is a Dutch footballer.
+Raymon van Emmerik (born 11 June 1980) is a Dutch retired footballer.

 Club career

-The goalkeeper joined to Amsterdamsche FC from NEC Nijmegen.
 Van Emmerik made his debut in professional football, being part of the Go Ahead Eagles squad in the 2001-02 season.
-He also played for 1.
+He also played for German outfit 1.
 FC Kleve before joining NEC Nijmegen.

 He later moved into amateur football and played for AFC and De Dijk before joining IJsselmeervogels.